cerebralatlas/i18n-flow/i18n-flow-docs/docs/en/guide/getting-started.md

 - **Excel Import/Export**: Support for standard formats for easy integration with existing workflows
 - **RESTful API**: Well-documented API for integration with your systems
 - **User Authentication**: Secure JWT-based authentication system
+- **User Management**: Admin functionality for creating and managing system users
+- **Role-based Permissions**: Fine-grained access control for projects and translations
 - **Responsive UI**: Modern admin dashboard built with React and Ant Design
 - **CLI Integration**: Command-line tools for seamless integration with development workflows